 - 42 U.S.C.
-6294(a): Section entitled, "Energy Star program" - Energy Policy Act of 2005 - "There is established within the Department of Energy and the Environmental Protection Agency a voluntary program to identify and promote energy-efficient products and buildings to reduce energy consumption, improve energy security, and reduce pollution through the voluntary labelling of, or other forms of communication about, products and buildings that meet the highest energy conservation standards." - 42 USC 17085(b) - Energy Efficiency Improvement Act of 2015 - "The Administrator of the Environmental Protection Agency, in consultation with the Secretary of Energy, shall develop a voluntary program within the Energy Star program established by section 6294a of this title, which may be known as 'Tenant Star""
+6294(a), (b): Section entitled, "Energy Star program" - o Energy Policy Act of 2005 - o "There is established within the Department of Energy and the Environmental Protection Agency a voluntary program to identify and promote energy-efficient products and buildings to reduce energy consumption, improve energy security, and reduce pollution through the voluntary labelling of, or other forms of communication about, products and buildings that meet the highest energy conservation standards." - "Responsibilities under the program shall be divided between the Department of Energy and the Environmental Protection Agency in accordance with the terms of applicable agreements between those agencies."